gaycoderprincess/FlatOut2TimeTrialGhosts/README.md

 - Make sure you have v1.2 of the game, as this is the only version this plugin is compatible with. (exe size of 2990080 bytes)
 - Plop the files into your game folder, edit `FlatOut2TimeTrialGhosts_gcp.toml` to change the options to your liking.
+- Start the game and launch any race, you will now have a PB ghost to race against instead of AI opponents.
 - Enjoy, nya~ :3

 ## Building